Monkestation/monke-wiki/home.md

 If you're ever wondering your gimmick is leaning too far into self antag territory, consider if you're negatively effecting another player's round.
 You can also adminhelp if you want our opinion on it as well.
 Coming to us willingly will be treated better than if we had to bwoink you.

-Being a criminal within your characterâ€™s RP is one thing, but you are still employed by NT.
+Being a criminal within your character's RP is one thing, but you are still employed by NT.
 Act to keep your job.
 Robbing random people is not RP.
 It's self-antagonizing.
 Stealing shit and breaking into places consistently is self antagging as well as crossing RULE 2.
 Most of the time this should be dealt with IC.
 However, if you chronically abuse this fact it will result in action against you.

 > Prisoners without an added role such as Traitors or heretics are not antagonists Prisoners require extra escalation for any sort of aggression versus security.
 This is up to admin interpretation.
 {.is-info}